JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_anthropic/index.md

 - **StopSequences** — Custom text sequences that cause the model to stop generating.
 - **SystemPrompt** — A system prompt is a way of providing context and instructions to Anthropic Claude, such as specifying a particular goal or role.

-I don't want to get into more details.
-As everything is mentioned in the official documentation.
+I won't go into more details as everything is mentioned in the official documentation.

 For reference, you can check out the [Claude Messages API](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-messages.html) and Anthropic API [Docs](https://docs.anthropic.com/en/api/getting-started).